Outreach Monks

 • HTTPS.
 A basic trust signal.
 Sites without it face unnecessary disadvantage.

 • Canonical tags.
 Duplicate content dilutes authority.
-Canonical tags ensure link equity and crawl budget concentrate on the intended URLs.
+Canonical redirects ensure link equity and crawl budget concentrate on the intended URLs.

 Fix these before scaling content or link building.
 Authority pointing at technically broken pages compounds less effectively.